jmoore53/bitcoin-price-check/README.md

 Script to scrape and store bitcoin prices from json object.

+Needed for this application:
+	mysql database running
+	python

 ## Need to do: ##
 	Program needs to make a guess on a future price based on data